Growing Christmas Trees is a Year Round Job

 First, our guests leave the bottom branches on the stump when cutting their tree.

 All trees must be shaped by careful shearing, or pruning in order to have the characteristic "Christmas Tree" shape by the selling season.
 This is the part of the job that requires skill, knowledge and experience.

 New seedlings are placed into the holes and the soil is compacted around them.

 The branches grow towards the sky over the next few months.
 We monitor the growth looking for a dominant branch/sprout.

-A dominant branch is chosen, and the rest are sheared off.
+A dominant branch or sprout is chosen, and the rest are cut off.
 This new branch will become the next Christmas tree.